psoukie/zipchord/README.md

 # ZipChord Keyboard

 _ZipChord_ is a customizable hybrid keyboard input method for Windows that augments regular typing with chorded entry.
-An article [Type Faster and More Comfortably with ZipChord](https://psoukenik.medium.com/type-faster-and-more-comfortably-with-zipchord-fdee71b28392?sk=27b82576a598d900d52ca1f65504cf8f) discusses why this might be useful.
+For a discussion of why that might be useful, see [ZipChord: Hybrid Chorded Keyboard](https://soukie.net/zipchord-hybrid-chorded-keyboard).

 ## Installation